strizhechenko/netutils-linux/README.rst

 rss-ladder
 ------
-Automatically set smp_affinity_list for IRQ of NIC rx/tx queues for ixgbe/igb/vmxnet3 drivers (they usually work on CPU0 out of box).
+Automatically set `smp_affinity_list` for IRQ of NIC rx/tx queues for ixgbe/igb/vmxnet3 drivers (they usually work on CPU0 out of the box).

 Based on lscpu's output.

-It also supports double/quad ladder in case of multiprocessor systems (but you better explicitely specify queue count == core per socket as NIC's driver's param).
+It also supports double/quad ladder in case of multiprocessor systems (but you better explicitly specify queue count == core per socket as NIC's driver's param).

 autorps
 ------
 Enables RPS of NIC on all available CPUs.
-It may be good for small servers with cheap network cards or bunch of VLAN.
+It may be good for small servers with cheap network cards or a bunch of VLAN.

-Later, there will be a support for enable RPS only for subgroup of CPUs based on L3 caches.
+Later, there will be a support for enabling RPS only for a subgroup of CPUs based on L3 caches.

 maximize-cpu-freq
 ------